 Editor’s Note: All shopping links in this article link out to Black-owned bookstores.
 Please help us in supporting these businesses.

 There’s a notion that diverse children’s toys or diverse children’s books are only important for children from diverse backgrounds—but that is entirely untrue.
 It’s vital for all kids to see a true landscape of people reflected in their toys and books.
-It’s important for us all to learn the vital contributions of the incredible humans who have come before us and live alongside us.
+And it’s important for us all to learn the vital contributions of the incredible humans who have come before us and live alongside us.
 It’s necessary for the lines between “us” and “other” to disappear completely.

 Books are not the only way to go about this work, but they are a start.
 When children are surrounded by diversity, it becomes a regular part of their life.
 So, be vigilant.
 Start young.
 Talk about hard things.
 Learn with your kids.
 Do the work.
 It’s always worth it.